Running for State Office

 - Study the 2022-2021 State Officer Candidate Guidebook.

-- Attend the State Officer Candidate Screening on Saturday, February 6, 2021 via Zoom starting at 9:00 am.
+- Attend the State Officer Candidate Screening in Lansing in February 2022 (specific date to be announced).
 The screening panel consists of current State Officers and Michigan DECA Alumni members.
 At the screening, potential candidates will participate in a candidate interview, present a 2 minute speech on “DECA, and what it means to me”, and participate in a skills activity.
 All candidates must pass the interviews.

 What happens next?